 I checked the junk drawer in the kitchen.
 I rummaged through the tool box in the car.
 I scoured the shelves in the shed.
-No luck in any of those places.
+No luck.

 The thing is, I know for a fact that I own at least three sets of screwdrivers.

 It is like that around here.
-Whenever I am looking for something, I can’t find it but when I am not looking for it, I find two, sometimes three of them.
+Whenever I am looking for something, I can’t find it but when I am not looking for it, I find two or sometimes three of them.

-But disorganization doesn’t account for all that is happening around here.
-You see, not only are we missing things we know we have but we are finding things we know we do not have.
+The reason we cannot find anything is that we have too much of everything and not only are we not finding things we know we have but we are finding things we know we do not have.

 Not long ago, I found a rototiller in my shed that I know is not mine.
 For one thing, we don’t have a garden.
 For another, we never had one.
 Not only that but the shed was empty when we moved in – so it was not left to us by the previous owner.